-DTA § 1403(d).26 Taken as a whole, the DTA imposes a statutory requirement that the United States abide by the substantive constitutional standards applicable to the United States under its reservation to Article 16 of the CAT in the treatment of detainees, regardless of location or citizenship.
+DTA § 1403(d).
+Taken as a whole, the DTA imposes a statutory requirement that the United States abide by the substantive constitutional standards applicable to the United States under its reservation to Article 16 of the CAT in the treatment of detainees, regardless of location or citizenship.

 The change in law brought about by the DTA is significant.
 By its own terms, Article 16 of the CAT applies only in "territory under [the] jurisdiction" of the signatory party.
 In addition, the constitutional provisions invoked in the Senate reservation to Article 16 generally do not apply of their own force to aliens outside the territory of the United States.
 See Johnson v.
 Eisentrager, 339 U.S. 763, 782 (1950); United States v.
 Verdugo-Urquidez, 494 U.S. 259, 269 (1990); see also United States v.
 Belmont, 301 U.S. 324, 332 (1937); United States v.
 Curtiss-Wright Export Corp., 299 U.S. 304, 318 (1936).
-Thus, before the enactment of the DTA, United States personnel were not legally required to follow these constitutional standards outside the territory of the United States to avoid cruel, inhuman, or degrading treatment, within the meaning of the U.S. reservation to Article 16 of the CAT, of any detainee in U.S. custody, regardless of location or nationality.
+Thus, before the enactment of the DTA, United States personnel were not legally required to follow these constitutional standards outside the territory of the United States as to aliens.
+Nevertheless, even before the DTA, it was the policy of the United States to avoid cruel, inhuman, or degrading treatment, within the meaning of the U.S. reservation to Article 16 of the CAT, of any detainee in U.S. custody, regardless of location or nationality.
 See supra at n.1.
 The purpose of the DTA was to codify this policy into statute.